 2. Be ready for the questions you will likely be asked.
 Think of the answers you want to give.
 If you need assistance with this, reach out to us for help.

-3. Know why you want to work for the particular school or district.
+3. Know why you want to work for a particular school or district.
 Do your best to obtain information about the school ahead of time.

 4. Research the teaching position.
 What unique duties and responsibilities will go with the position?